OpenMW-CS: autocalc does not work for NPCs added with OpenMW-CS

 @Zini, it turns out there isn't much of code duplication - the way openmw keeps/accesses data are different to opencs.
 The algorithms are necessarily the same but that's about it.

-#9 Updated by Who Knows over 2 years ago
+#9 Updated by Who Knows almost 3 years ago

 Maybe you can put the algorithm in a separate file like a "library" and access/use it by the CS and the game engine?
 I bet there are cases like that already.
 Like - I assume - the renderig in the edit-view of instances or such?
 I guess it would be easy to extend that lib for using selfmade formulae by overloading once that should be offered to modders.

 #18 Updated by Marc Zinnschlag over 1 year ago

 - Target version changed from openmw-cs-1.0 to openmw-future